-The Asus ROG Phone 3 is already one of the best-reviewed phones of the year here at Android Authority.
+The Asus ROG Phone 3 was one of the best-reviewed phones of 2020 at Android Authority.
 Not only is it a great gaming phone, but it’s just a great phone in general.
-However, one thing we haven’t touched on yet is how it does with emulating console games, so here we’ll be covering some Asus ROG Phone 3 emulation tests.
+Of course mobile gaming only takes you so far.
+How does the ROG Phone 3 do when it comes to emulating console games?
+Good question.

 Instead, we’re going to go after the four most resource-heavy emulators for Android and try to emulate some of the toughest games for those consoles.
 In our Asus ROG Phone 3 emulator testing, we’re focusing on the following: